 The Information Commissioner’s Office has fined Vote Leave Limited £40,000 for sending out thousands of unsolicited text messages during the 2016 EU referendum.
 Following an investigation by the ICO, discovered that the Vote Leave campaign sent 196,154 text messages promoting the Leave Campaign.
 The text messages contained a link to its website.

-The ICO found that the Leave campaign claimed they had received people’s details legitimately, but had actually deleted the evidence of consent after the referendum.
+The ICO found that the Leave campaign claimed they had received people’s details Lawfully, but had actually deleted the evidence of consent after the referendum.
 They also deleted details of the phone numbers the messages were sent from, the number of messages sent, and the number of messages received.

 Steve Eckersley, ICO director of investigations said: “Spam texts are a real nuisance for millions of people and we will take action against organisations who disregard the law.
 Direct marketing is not just about selling products and services, it’s also about promoting an organisation’s aims and ideals.
 Political campaigns and parties, like any other organisation, have to comply with the law.”